WPTechInnovation/wpw-doc-dev/docs/java.md

 ## Get started

 1. Download the [repository](https://github.com/WPTechInnovation/wpw-sdk-java).
-2. Get the dependenet repos by typing `git submodule init` and then `git submodule update --recursive --remote`
+2. Get the dependent repos by typing `git submodule init` and then `git submodule update --recursive --remote`

 ## Run the examples